osslabz/evm-abi-decoder/README.md

 of [ConsenSys](https://github.com/ConsenSys) project [abi-decoder](https://github.com/ConsenSys/abi-decoder) (JavaScript).

 The original project is written in Kotlin, only published on [JitPack](https://jitpack.io/) (but not on [Maven Central](https://search.maven.org/) and depends on the now deprecated [ethereumj](https://github.com/ethereum/ethereumj).
-These were enough reasons for me to rewrite it ;-)
+These were enough reasons for me to rewrite it in Java ;-)

 QuickStart
 ---------